Approximate Circular Pattern Matching: -Mismatch k-Mismatch CPM in the Model

-We want to extend the occurrences of $P_1$ in $T'$ into fragments of $T$ which approximately match some rotation of $P$.
-Consider only rotations of $P$ of the form $YP_1X$, where $P=P_1XY$.
-Define the set of circular $k$-mismatch occurrences $i$ of $P$ in $T$ that imply a $k$-mismatch standard occurrence of $P_1$ in a substring $T'=T[a \dd b]$ as follows (such occurrences are \emph{anchored} in $(P_1,T')$):
+We need to extend the $k$-mismatch occurrences of $P_1$ in $T'$ into \fragments of $T$ which approximately match some rotation of $P$.
+Let us consider only rotations of $P$ of the form $YP_1X$, where $P=P_1XY$.
+We define the set of circular $k$-mismatch occurrences $i$ of $P$ in $T$ that imply a $k$-mismatch standard occurrence of a prefix $P'$ of $P$ in a \fragment $T'=T[a \dd b]$ as follows:

-Our algorithms compute a superset of $\ancycoc_k(P,T,P_1,T')$ that may also contain other circular $k$-mismatch occurrences of $P$ in $T$ (some of the ones that contain a $k$-mismatch occurrence of $P_2$).
-Let $A=\Occ_k(P_1,T')$, and recall that this refers to standard $k$-mismatch occurrences.
+We say that such occurrences are \emph{anchored} in $(P',T')$.
+Our algorithms compute a superset of $\ancycoc_k(T,T',P,P_1)$ that may also contain other circular $k$-mismatch occurrences of $P$ in $T$ (some of the ones that contain a $k$-mismatch occurrence of $P_2$).